 Hyphens: Use hyphens when compound modifiers precede a noun (small-town residents, small-business owner, 72-day marriage, full-time job), except when compounds include the word very (a very small town), any adverbs that end in –ly (an easily forgotten rule), or are clearly understood (chocolate chip cookie).

 Indigenous: Capitalize when referring to people with ancestral lineages to societies that existed in particular territories prior to contact with Europeans.
 Only use it as an adjective, never as a noun.
 The plural is preferred when referring broadly to Indigenous peoples.
+Read our SAPIENS article for more insight into why we capitalize Indigenous.
 NOTE: For Spanish translations, indígena(s) is not capitalized per standard styling practices in Romance languages.

-Internment Camps: Avoid this term when referring to the camps to which Japanese Americans were exiled during WWII.
+Internment Camps: (Per AP) Avoid this term when referring to the camps to which Japanese Americans were exiled during WWII.
 Some people see it as a euphemism for how it hides the reality of the context and experience of the camps.
-Replace with concentration camps, prison camps, detention camps, or incarceration camps.
-For the verb form, use “incarcerated” or “imprisoned.”
+Replace with “concentration camps,” “prison camps,” “detention camps,” or “incarceration camps.”
+For the verb form, use “incarcerated” or “detained.”

 Land Claim: This can be a problematic term.
 When applied to Indigenous peoples’ right to ownership of their land, the phrase might imply that the community must apply to have ownership of their lands.
 The phrase “Indigenous Title” is more appropriate in such cases.
 However, the phrase can also be used in other ways.
 For example, when used as a legal term to describe a tribe’s efforts to reclaim legal ownership of traditional territory, it can be less problematic.